Skip to content

 Common house martin

 The Common House Martin is a beautiful migratory bird of the swallow family.
-It breeds in Europe, North Africa and across the Palearctic region, then winters in sub-Saharan Africa and tropical Asia.
+It breeds in Europe, North Africa, and the Palearctic region, then winters in sub-Saharan Africa and tropical Asia.

 This species feeds on insects caught while flying through its habitat.